elgw/mat5reader/README.md

 ```

 ## TODO
+ - [ ] Logical flag
- - [ ] Support more storage types, especially `mxSINGLE_CLASS`
+ - [ ] Conversion to the last numeric mx classes.

+## Might do
  - [ ] Guard against corrupt or malign files (first of all: make sure that the size of the data elements are reasonable).
- - [ ] Write a proper decompression function, at least make sure that to use a dynamic buffer.

-## Bugs
+## Will not fix
- - [ ] Will crash if the inflated sizes are too big.
+ - Will not extend this from reading mat files on little-endian machines, that were generated on little endian-machines.
+ - `mxOBJECT_CLASS`
+ - `mxSPARSE_CLASS`
+ - Make it industrial grade (check for all possible errors etc)